tpdorsey/tap-utils/README.md

 ### tapcellarbeers

 Each object in the `tapcellarbeers` collection represents an individual beer.
-The data in these records may have been provided by TapCellar's sync function with BreweryDB or by manually adding a record via the "Add a Beer" command within the app.
+The data in these records may have been provided by TapCellar's sync function with BreweryDB, by the user editing an existing beer record, or by manually adding a record via the "Add a Beer" command within the app.

 Each object may contain some or all of the following properties.